Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Distinguished milk and permanent teeth.
+A distinction is made between milk teeth and permanent teeth.

 Tooth |